-- (1) Prior to making an adverse recommendation regarding a PHP Category 3, the Medical Staff encourages the use of progressive steps by Medical Staff Leaders, the PRC, the MEC, and Hospital leadership, beginning with collegial and educational efforts, to address questions relating to PHP Category 3 clinical practice and/or professional conduct.
-The goal of these efforts is to arrive at voluntary, responsive actions by the PHP Category 3 to resolve questions that have been raised. - (2) In the event a recommendation is made by the MEC that a PHP Category 3 not be granted clinical privileges or that clinical privileges previously granted be restricted for a period of more than thirty (30) days, terminated, or not renewed, the PHP will receive special notice of the recommendation.
-The notice will include a general statement of the reasons for the recommendation and will advise the PHP that such PHP may request a meeting with the MEC. - (3) If a meeting is requested, the meeting will be scheduled to take place within a reasonable time frame.
+- (a) Prior to making an adverse recommendation regarding a PHP Category 3, the Medical Staff encourages the use of progressive steps by Medical Staff Leaders, the PRC, and Hospital leadership, beginning with collegial and educational efforts, to address questions relating to the provider's clinical practice and/or professional conduct.
+The goal of these efforts is to arrive at voluntary, responsive actions by the provider to resolve questions that have been raised. - (b) In the event that a recommendation is made by the MEC that a PHP Category 3 not be granted clinical privileges or that clinical privileges previously granted be restricted for a period of more than thirty (30) days, terminated, or not renewed, the

+- individual will receive special notice of the recommendation.
+The notice will include a general statement of the reasons for the recommendation and will advise the individual that such individual may request a meeting with the MEC. - (c) If a meeting is requested, the meeting will be scheduled to take place within a reasonable time frame.
 The meeting will be informal and will not be considered a hearing.
-The Sponsoring Member and the PHP Category 3 will both be permitted to attend this meeting.
-However, no counsel for either party will be present. - (4) Following this meeting, the MEC will make a final recommendation to the COO, who will make a final decision in the matter.
+The Sponsoring Member and the PHP will both be permitted to attend this meeting.
+However, no counsel for either party will be present. - (d) Following this meeting, the MEC will make a final recommendation to the COO, who will make a final decision in the matter.